 There are three ways to do this:

 That all depends.
 Marketing is the key to success.
 What is required is Internet Traffic.
 The Marketing section will list firms that specialize in acquiring internet traffic.
 Keep in mind one needs to spend money to make money.
 A reasonable expectation would be to spend about USD $ 400,000 - 500,000 (including the licensing fee above) and there should be a return on investment in approximately 9 months.
-Most online casinos that are new spend about USD $30,000 - $50,000 each month in marketing.
-There are internet gaming operations spending well over USD $1 Million per month in their marketing budget.
-Some online casinos are doing well over USD $1 million per month in PROFITS.
-Internet casino and online sportsbook companies not spending money on marketing are losing money.
+Most internet casinos that are new spend about USD $30,000 - $50,000 each month in marketing.
+There are internet wagering operations spending well over USD $1 Million per month in their marketing budget.
+Some internet casinos are doing well over USD $1 million per month in PROFITS.
+Online casino and internet sportsbook companies not spending money on marketing are losing money.
 Do not think people just put down USD $250,000 and expect to make millions in return.